SaiSindhuja197/Azure-Arc-enabled-SQL-Server/getstartpage.md

    ![](media/getstartpage03.png "Enter Email")

-1. On the **Sign in to Microsoft Azure** tab you will see the login screen, in that enter the following email/username, and click on **Next**.
+1. On the **Sign in to Microsoft Azure** tab, you will see the login screen.
+Enter the following email/username, and click on **Next**.

    * **Email/Username**: <inject key="AzureAdUserEmail"></inject>